King Island (Tasmania): Economy and culture

 The island is noted for its production of cheese, lobsters, bottled rain water, kelp and beef.
 The island's beef industry was seriously affected by the closure of the island's only abattoir, owned by Argentinian company JS Swift, in September 2012.
-King Island Dairy is currently the largest company on the island but is at risk of closing in late 2025.
+King Island Dairy is currently the largest company on the island but is at risk of closing as of late 2025.
 It is a safe harbour for passing yachts and the site of the Huxley Hill Wind Farm operated by Hydro Tasmania.

 The island has a football competition.
 The King Island Football Association, with just three teams, Currie, Grassy and North, competes annually in the Stonehaven Cup boat races, the Imperial 20-foot race, Queen's Birthday Weekend Pheasant Season and many other activities.

 The island was the proposed location for the development of Australia's largest windfarm.
 This wind farm split the community into those for and against but eventually proved uneconomic to construct.
 The proposal was shelved in late 2014.

 The Dolphin mine, located on the southeast side of the island, is one of the largest tungsten reserves in Australia.